zuluana/Halia/README.md

 # Halia

 ### Extensible TS / JS Dependency Injection Framework
->  Write Less Code.
-Play with Blocks 🧱
+>  Write Less Code and Play with Blocks 🧱

+Build (or use existing) "Plugins" to encapsulate and inject features into your app (or other plugins).
+This keeps features simple, de-coupled, and open for extension.

+Halia is a generic, extensible dependency injection (DI) framework.
+We use it to generate apps at runtime using the [Plugin Pattern](#plugin-pattern).

 -  **Extensible**:  Install extensions to customize the injector.
 -  **Tested**:  Test / Src Ratio (TSR): ~1/2.